marcelmaatkamp/Spring-Boot-Docker-Example/README.md

 # java-docker-example

-Contains all the parts to start the most simple Spring Boot Application ever in a docker container.
-Your task is to clone this repo and add new functionality.
+Contains all the parts to start a simple Spring Boot Application to be used as a stub for your own projects.
+Clone or copy this repo and add new functionality.

 ## Usage